dsidavis/WebScrapingFall17/HTTP.md

 With RCurl (and hopefully other packages), all you need to know for an HTML form is whether it expects a GET or POST request.
-This is in the method
+This is in the method attribute of the HTML form.

+Use higher-level functions for submitting forms.
+Don't paste the inputs together to create the URL for a GET operation.
+Pasting is not as flexible, but more importantly, you have to escape certain characters, e.g. &, ? since they are used in the URL for a purpose, and also characters such as space, {, ...

++ HTTP requests
+    + Request -> Response.
+        + Header & Body (optional)
+    + GET host/path/to/file
+    + GET with form parameters
+    + POST for sending contents
+    + See the requests in browser developer tools.
+    + Header information in request, response.